Genealogy Webinar Request

 NEW!
 How to Successfully Find Records on the Updated Library and Archives Canada Website

-Since August 2022, Library and Archives Canada has been updating its website.
-A once challenging website to use has become increasingly difficult to find records, documents and resources.
+Library and Archives Canada has been updating its website since August 2022.
+What was once challenging to use has become increasingly difficult to find records, documents, and resources.
 Learn how to find the records you want, discover strategies to get results from the databases, and explore new collections to further your family history research in Canada.

 Researching Your 20th Century Canadian Ancestors